jccit/site/content/about.md

 title: About me
 ---

 👋 Hi, I'm Joe.
 I'm a front-end web developer by trade, but I like to experiment in a bunch of different languages.
-Skilled in Javascript, PHP and C++.
+I'm skilled in Javascript, PHP, C++ and Go.

 Currently, I'm working at a digital agency, building e-commerce sites for clients.